 You can reach the PSG via Skype by voice calling the username AJETPSG between 20:00 and 07:00.
 If you are unable to get through Skype, or you would prefer an even higher level of anonymity, feel free to call the normal hotline number at 050-5534-5566.
 The PSG National Coordinator can be contacted anytime via email.

-Free, anonymous help-line from 9 AM to 11 PM.
+Free, anonymous help-line from 9 AM to 11 PM and a chat service available 10:30 PM to 2 AM, Fridays, Saturdays, and Sundays.
 Longer-term distance counseling sessions available for a sliding fee.

 International Mental Health Professionals Japan